azavea/franklin/docs/development.md

 ### TypeScript

 Bits and pieces of `typescript` are necessary for interactive elements on the frontend - mostly the map interactions.
 If you are making changes to this code you need to compile your `TypeScript`.
 This can be done either by running `./scripts/update` or manually running `npm run build`.
 This will compile the `TypeScript` files in `frontend/` and place them in the `assets` directory of the application.
-This will be loaded by the frontend then.
+This will be loaded by the frontend on refresh.